yardenshoham/nalgeon.github.io/content/posts/2023/sql-window-functions-ranking/index.md

 ## Sorting uniqueness

-Another popular question is why to include the `id` column in the result ordering:
+Another common question is why to include the `id` column in the result ordering:

 ```sql
 select